marklove5102/DLLInjectionDetector/README.md

 ## Disclaimer

 The DLL Injection Detector currently supports only x86.
 However, it can be easily adapted for x64 by replacing the hooking engine with one that is compatible with 64-bit environments, such as **Microsoft Detours**.
 My primary goal was to focus on the core functionality of injection detection without introducing unnecessary overhead from large external libraries.
-Since API hooking is significantly simpler in x86, I chose to implement a minimalistic, custom hooking mechanism that is sufficient for the intended purpose.
+Since API hooking is significantly simpler in x86, I chose to implement a minimalistic, custom hooking engine that is sufficient for the intended purpose.

 ## Usage